DaBestn00b/swap/docs/README.md

 Swap! is an endless runner where you "swap" colors to match the platform.
 # Objective
-The goal of the game is to travel the farthest without losing.
-A ball rolls on a platform automatically, and you lose when the ball becomes the opposite color of the ground.
-To change to the right color, you must click the "Swap!" button.
+A ball rolls on a platform until it's the opposite color of the ground.
+The goal of the game is to travel the farthest without stopping.
+To change to the correct color, click the "Swap!" button.

-Your points raise depending on how long you last.
+Points increase depending on how far the ball travels.
 The speed of the ball will also increase over time.
-The more points you gain, the more items in the store you can buy.
+Buy items like songs and colors in the shop using points.

 Try to last as long as possible in the color changing world.
 # Links